Icinga/icinga2/doc/20-script-debugger.md

 ## Debugging Configuration Errors <a id="script-debugger-config-errors"></a>

-The following example illustrates the problem of a service [apply rule](03-monitoring-basics.md#using-apply-for) which expects a dictionary value for `config`, but the host custom attribute only provides a string value:
+The following example illustrates the problem of a service [apply rule](03-monitoring-basics.md#using-apply-for) which expects a dictionary value for `config`, but the host custom variable only provides a string value:

 ```